-The Story Garden is the new home base for Global Generation, an educational charity which works together with local children and young people, businesses, residents and families in Camden, Islington and Southwark to create healthy, integrated and environmentally responsible communities.
-Sited on an empty plot between the British Library and the Francis Crick institute, the garden provides a green social space in the heart of Somerstown whilst long-term plans for the site are drawn up.
-Somerstown is amongst the top 10% most deprived areas in England and we know from residents that there are sincere concern about the environmental- and air quality of their neighbourhood.
+The Story Garden is the home base for Global Generation, an educational charity which works together with local children and young people, businesses, residents and families in Camden, Islington and Southwark to create healthy, integrated and environmentally responsible communities.
+Sited on an empty plot between the British Library and the Francis Crick institute, the garden provides a green social space in the heart of Somers Town while long-term plans for the site are drawn up.
+Somers Town is among the 10% most deprived areas in England, and we know from residents that there are sincere concerns about the environmental and air quality in their neighbourhood.

 Our incremental approach leaves room for future customisation and adaptation.
-The Story Garden is also the permanent home for the Milk Float, a roving community kitchen and workshop hosting workshops and communal lunches across Somerstown.
+The Story Garden is also the permanent home for the Milk Float, a roving community kitchen and workshop hosting gardening workshops and communal lunches across Somers Town.